Karuk: Population

-According to the 2010 census, there were 6,115 Karuk individuals, of which 3,431 were full-blooded.
+According to the 2010 census, there were 6,115 Karuk individuals.

 Culture

 Since time immemorial, the Karuk resided in villages along the Klamath River, where they continue such cultural traditions as hunting, gathering, fishing, basketmaking and ceremonial dances.
-The Karuk were the only California tribe to grow tobacco plants.
+The Karuk were one among several California tribes to sow and harvest tobacco plants.
 The Brush Dance, Jump Dance and Pikyavish ceremonies last for several days and are practiced to heal and "fix the world," to pray for plentiful acorns, deer and salmon, and to restore social goodwill as well as individual good luck.

-In the summers of 1871 and 1872, an amateur ethnographer by the name of Stephen Powers visited Indian groups in Northern California.
-His published observations offer an insight into the lives of the native survivors of the California Gold Rush.
-According to Powers, the Karok (Karuk) were one of three groups living on the Klamath River (the others being the Yurok and Modoc).
-He also noted that there was no recollection of any ancient migration to the region; instead there were legends of Creation and the Flood which were fabled to have occurred on the Klamath.

-Some of Powers' other observations were that:

 The Karuk developed sophisticated usage of plants and animals for their subsistence.
 These practices not only consisted of food harvesting from nature, but also the use of plant and animal materials as tools, clothing and pharmaceuticals.
 The Karuk cultivated a form of tobacco, and used fronds of the Coastal woodfern as anti-microbial agents in the process of preparing eels for food consumption.